Poplar Military Service Tribunal Register [L/PMB/B/6/1]

 • Case serial number

-In addition a flipbook of the whole document will provide you with further details of the hearing including the decision of the tribunal.
-The record will show if the applicant was temporarily, conditionally or absolutely exempt from service or if the appeal was refused.
+View images of the document.
+It provides further details of the hearing including the decision of the tribunal.
+The record shows if the applicant was exempt from service.
+The exemption terms are 'temporarily', 'conditionally' or 'absolutely'.
+It also shows if the appeal was refused.